Recycled Glass Worktops – Pros, Cons & Advice

 Yes, recycled glass worktops will last many, many years as long as they are properly maintained.
 They keep a like-new appearance for years and are comparable in performance to quartz or other solid surface materials.

 Are recycled glass worktops heat-resistant?

 Yes, to a point.
 Since the worktop undergoes a lengthy baking process during production, you can place a hot pot on its surface without cracking or discolouration.

-However, a rapid change in temperature can cause thermal shock and crack the surface, as with many stone surfaces.
+However, a rapid temperature change can cause thermal shock and crack the surface, as with many stone surfaces.
 So it is wise to use a hot pad or trivet for daily use.

 The tough polymer and resin finish makes recycled glass worktops resistant to surface scratches.

 It won’t etch or scratch if you drop a knife or other sharp object on the surface.
-However, you will want to use a cutting board on a daily basis.
+However, you will want to use a cutting board daily.

 Are recycled glass worktops stain-resistant?

 Unlike stone worktops, recycled glass worktops are non-porous.
 This means that they will not stain as wine and tomato sauce cannot be absorbed into the surface.
 It won’t require any kind of sealant, either.

 Simply wipe up spills using your washing-up soap and a soft cloth.